ajcampbell1333/LBEAST_Unreal/README.md

 1. Develop with simulated hardware
 2. Integrate real hardware without changing game code
 3. Swap hardware systems in configuration

+> **⚠️ OpenXR Requirement:** LBEAST uses OpenXR exclusively for HMD and hand tracking.
+If your deployment requires a different XR SDK (SteamVR native, Meta SDK, etc.), you will need to create alternative versions of classes that use OpenXR APIs.
+See the main Overview section for details.

 </div>